-ON A COOL OCTOBER DAY IN THE OAK-FORESTED HILLS of Lorena Province in Iran, a lost child was saved in an inconceivable way.
+ON A COOL OCTOBER DAY IN THE OAK-FORESTED HILLS of Lorestan Province in Iran, a lost child was saved in an inconceivable way.
 The news of it came to me as a parable that I keep turning over in my mind, a message from some gentler universe than this one.
 I carry it like a treasure map while I look for the place where I’ll understand its meaning.

-I picture it happening this way: The story begins with a wife and husband, nomads of the Lori tribe near Kayhan, walking home from a morning’s work in their wheat.
+I picture it happening this way: The story begins with a wife and husband, nomads of the Luri tribe near Kayhan, walking home from a morning’s work in their wheat.
 I imagine them content, moving slowly, the husband teasing his wife as she pulls her shawl across her face, laughing, and then suddenly they’re stopped cold by the sight of a slender figure hurrying toward them: the teenage girl who was left in charge of the babies.
 In tears, holding her gray shawl tightly around her, she runs to meet the parents coming home on the road, to tell them in frightened pieces of sentences that he’s disappeared, she has already looked everywhere, but he’s gone.
 This girl is the neighbor’s daughter, who keeps an eye on all the little ones too small to walk to the field, but now she has to admit wretchedly that their boy had strong enough legs to wander off while her attention was turned to — what?
 Another crying child, a fascinating insect — a thousand things can turn the mind from this to that, and the world is lost in a heartbeat.

-They refuse to believe her at first — no parent is ever ready for this — and with fully expectant hearts they open the door flap of their yurt and peer inside, scanning the dim red darkness of the rugs on the walls, the empty floor.
+They refuse to believe her at first — no parent is ever ready for this — and with fully expectant hearts they open the door flap of their goat-hair tent and peer inside, scanning the dim red darkness of the rugs on the walls, the empty floor.
 They look in his usual hiding places, under a pillow, behind the box where the bowls are kept, every time expecting this game to end with a laugh.
 But no, he’s gone.
 I can feel how their hearts slowly change as the sediments of this impossible loss precipitate out of ordinary air and turn their insides to stone.
 And then suddenly moving to the fluttering panic of trapped birds, they become sure there is still some way out of this cage — here my own heart takes up that tremble as I sit imagining the story.
 Once my own child disappeared for only minutes that grew into half an hour, then an hour, and my panic took such full possession of my will that I could not properly spell my name for the police.
 But I could tell them the exact details of my daughter’s eyes, her hair, the clothes she was wearing, and what was in her pockets.
 I lost myself utterly while my mind scattered out, carrying nothing but the search image that would locate and seize my child.

-And that is how two parents searched in Lorena Province.
+And that is how two parents searched in their province.
 First their own village, turning every box upside down, turning the neighbors out in a party of panic and reassurances, but as they begin to scatter over the rocky outskirts it grows dark, then cold, then hopeless.
 He is nowhere.
 He is somewhere unsurvivable.
 A bear, someone says, and everyone else says No, not a bear, don’t even say that, are you mad?
 His mother might hear you.
 And some people sleep that night, but not the mother and father, the smallest boys, or the neighbor’s daughter who lost him, and early before the next light they are out again.
 Someone is sent to the next village, and larger parties are organized to comb the hills.
 They venture closer to the caves and oak woods of the mountainside.

 Another nightfall, another day, and some begin to give up.
 But not the father or mother, because there is nowhere to go but this, we all have done this, we bang and bang on the door of hope, and don’t anyone dare suggest there’s nobody home.
 The mother weeps, and the father’s mouth becomes a thin line as he finds several men willing to go all the way up into the mountains.
 Into the caves.
 Five kilometers away.
 In the name of heaven, the baby is only sixteen months old, the mother tells them.
 He took his first steps in June.
 He can’t have walked that far, everybody knows this, but still they go.
 Their feet scrape the rocky soil; nobody speaks.
 Then the path comes softer under the live oaks.
 The corky bark of the trees seems kinder than the stones.
 An omen.
 These branches seem to hold promise.
 Lori people used to make bread from the acorns of these oaks, their animals feed on the acorns, these trees sustain every life in these mountains — the wild pigs, the bears.
 Still, nobody speaks.